The ship was launched in June of the same year.

 The recovered wreckage in 2007.
 X

-th of June, 1980, Aerolinee Itavia Flight 870 disappeared from the sky during a flight from Bologna to Palermo, Italy.
+On the 27th of June, 1980, Aerolinee Itavia Flight 870 disappeared from the sky during a flight from Bologna to Palermo, Italy.

 The plane crashed into the Tyrrhenian Sea, killing all eighty-one people on board.

 While it was concluded by British investigators that a bomb on the aircraft caused the disaster, to this day Italian officials insist a missile was fired at the plane.